-The financial statements of the Company have been prepared in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board as issued by the International Accounting Standards Board and the requirements of the Companies Act, 2012 of Uganda.
+The financial statements of the Company have been prepared in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act Cap.
+106, of Uganda.

 The financial statements have been prepared on a historical cost basis, except otherwise stated.
-The financial statements are presented in Uganda Shillings (Shs) and all values are rounded to the nearest thousand (Shs'000), except when otherwise indicated.
+The financial statements are presented in Uganda Shillings (Shs) and all values are rounded to the nearest thousand (Shs'000), except where otherwise indicated.

-For purposes of reporting under the Companies Act, 2012 of Uganda, the balance sheet in these financial statements is represented by the statement of financial position and the profit and loss account is represented by the statement of profit or loss and other comprehensive income.
+For purposes of reporting under the Companies Act Cap.
+106, of Uganda, the balance sheet in these financial statements is represented by the statement of financial position and the profit and loss account is represented by the statement of profit or loss and other comprehensive income.